The Return - 1985 - Tyfon

 MembersS= In Extremis, Solo, Kyss>>QUORTHON [SETH FORSBERG]>>Kyss, Solo

 Bathory was one of the many projects of his father Borje Forsberg who ran Tyfon and later founded Black Mark Production, which happened to be a Bathory title.
 Bathory quickly established itself as an occult, raw, fast and evil black metal entity worshipped by the metal masses.
 Slagged to death by the critics, Bathory nonetheless forged on to ever-bigger successes even though it was later revealed that the band used mega amounts of studio trickery and synthesizers to achieve the dark sound.
 First through circumstance and later through design, the 'band' refused to play live.
 Quorthon denied having played one live show (which occurred in the USA), being the son of Forsberg and many other things.

-Indeed he was just going through the motions by the nineties as his solo album showed a man interested in cock rock and Black Mark complained it difficult to get the man to concentrate and record.
+Indeed he was just going through the motions by the nineties as his solo album showed a man interested in cock rock and Black Mark complained it was difficult to get the man to concentrate and record.